isaacSchnitler/SeattleCrimeData/readme.md

 IsaacSchnitler@Isaacs-MBP ~ % python3 seattle_loading.py
 ```

 - The *seattle_cleaning.py* cleaning script uses a unique audit feature, which logs values that are recognized as invalid and therefore nullified during the cleaning process in a separate table.
 For instance, say a record contains a precinct code value, like *NW*, that is not a valid precinct (*valid precinct codes: N, S, E, W, SW*).
-In this scenaario, the *NW* value is nullified and audited, where the value, unique identifier, column name, and the reason why it was audited is logged in a separate table.
+In this scenario, the *NW* value is nullified and audited, where the value, unique identifier, column name, and the reason why it was audited is logged in a separate table.